 The European Social Fund is one of the main European Funds which make up the European Structural and Investment Funds programme.
 ESF provides financial support for revenue projects which offer training to the unemployed and those employed in small and medium-sized enterprises.

-Within Tyne and Wear and Northumberland, there are two priority axes, each of which is divided up into several Investment Priorities:
+Within Tyne and Wear and Northumberland, there are two priority axes, each of which is divided up into two Investment Priorities:

 - 1.1: Access to Employment